abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

 ## Explanation of the Components

-- **Application Insights**: A monitoring tool that provides real-time performance and usage analytics for applications.
+- **Application Insights:** A monitoring tool that provides real-time performance and usage analytics for applications.
-- **Azure Container Apps**: A fully managed service to build and deploy microservices and containerized applications with ease.
+- **Azure Container Apps:** A fully managed service to build and deploy microservices and containerized applications with ease.
-- **Azure Kubernetes Service (AKS)**: A managed container orchestration service that simplifies deploying, managing, and scaling Kubernetes clusters.
+- **Azure Kubernetes Service (AKS):** A managed container orchestration service that simplifies deploying, managing, and scaling Kubernetes clusters.
-- **Azure Cosmos DB**: A globally distributed, fully managed NoSQL database service designed for scalable, high-performance applications.
+- **Azure Cosmos DB:** A globally distributed, fully managed NoSQL database service designed for scalable, high-performance applications.
-- **GitHub**: A cloud-based platform for version control and collaboration, enabling developers to manage, share, and collaborate on code projects using Git.
+- **GitHub:** A cloud-based platform for version control and collaboration, enabling developers to manage, share, and collaborate on code projects using Git.

 ## Getting Started with Lab

-Welcome to your Get started with Azure Load Testing Workshop!
+Welcome to your Get Started with Azure Load Testing Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment